How to use reminders in Slack

 Simply type

 /remind followed by what you want to be reminded of and when.
-The following phrases all work for setting reminders that will alert you when intended.
+The following phrases all work for setting reminders that will fire off when intended.

 - /remind me to ping @karl about the Xanadu project in three hours